aminul7506/StaySafe/README.md

-This is an androoid application.
+This is an android application.
 This is one of my dream project in my life.
 I have used google api and firebase cloud server for storing users' data.
 I have also used shared preferences, SQLite database, Service, Intent Service and Material Design.
 There are two parts.